 - Location of the church where members of the congregation can worship

 Another step in starting any type of religious organization is coming up with the bylaws that will govern it.
-In order to incorporate in the state of California, you will need a membership, a board of directors, and officers.
+To incorporate in the state of California, you will need a membership, a board of directors, and officers.
 These individuals must understand their responsibilities and duties, which include:

 - Acting in the best interests of the organization and its members

-- Providing oversight over the legal compliance, officers, finances, and activities
+- Providing oversight over legal compliance, officers, finances, and activities

 - Acting with reasonable care